 Scientists in Schools welcomes you...

-Scientists and Mathematicians in Schools is a national program that creates and supports long-term partnerships between teachers and scientists or mathematicians.
+Scientists and Mathematicians in Schools is a national program that creates and supports long-term partnerships between primary or secondary school teachers and scientists or mathematicians.
 Partnerships are flexible to allow for a style and level of involvement that suits each participant.
 Check out the showcases to see what some partnerships have been doing.

-Professor Brian Schmidt discusses Scientists and Mathematicians in Schools
+Professor Brian Schmidt discusses his involvement with Scientists and Mathematicians in Schools

 Professor Brian Schmidt enjoys his involvement with Scientists and Mathematicians in Schools.

 He explains why he got involved and why it's important for others to get involved in the program too.

-We are delighted to bring you the ninth issue of our newsletter, EMPHASiS.
+We are delighted to bring you the tenth issue of our newsletter, EMPHASiS.